votinginfoproject/Metis/README.md

 Create a `.env` file in the root directory, copy the following into it, and provide values for your Postgres database and RabbitMQ server and Auth0 client for the Express app.
+You also may want to put in your AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY if you need to talk to AWS

 ```
 DB_ENV_POSTGRES_DATABASE=dataprocessor